 All 17 previous winners of the Stirling Prize have united to call for action from the industry on climate change, signing a declaration calling it a 'climate and biodiversity emergency'.
-The practices released a letter calling climate change and biodiversity loss 'the most serious issue of our time' and highlighted the construction industry's impact on both.
+The practices released a letter at the end of May, calling climate change and biodiversity loss 'the most serious issue of our time' and highlighting the construction industry's impact on both.

 The list of pledges includes a call for greater focus on extending the use of existing buildings, upgrading buildings rather than demolishing or building from scratch when feasible.
 Other practical ambitions include the use of life cycle costing and carbon modelling throughout the building's whole life span as standard in the basic scope of works, advocating for 'regenerative design practices' and government funding to support them, and encouraging clients and suppliers to take action on climate change.

 Several of the Stirling Prize winners won their awards for buildings with green credentials, including the latest winner, Foster + Partners, which won for the Bloomberg building in 2018, which had BREEAM Outstanding status and the highest design-stage score for any major office development, though some in the industry critcized the building's embodied carbon footprint.
 Other notable winners include dRMM's salvaged timber regeneration of Hastings Pier, the 2017 winner, one of a number of projects by the firm using timber.
 Several of the architects have existing successes in repurposing existing buildings: both Feilden Clegg Bradley Studio and Haworth Tompkins completed refurbishments of theatre buildings in 2018 – the former completed Alexandra Palace’s restoration and the latter completed Battersea Arts Centre’s regeneration after a fire in 2015.